For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 This is a master’s degree in K-12 educational administration, preparing you for a career in leadership within public, charter, or private K-12 schools or organizations.
 The program combines on-campus instruction with online courses, resulting in a schedule that you can easily fit alongside your existing work or personal life commitments.

-Comprising 21 core credits and 9 elective courses, it’ll take you an average of two to three years to complete your degree.
-After graduation, you’ll be eligible to apply for various certifications from the Michigan Department of Education, providing you meet other eligibility criteria set by the state.
+Comprising 21 core credits and nine elective courses, it’ll take you an average of two to three years to complete your degree.
+After graduation, you’ll be eligible to apply for various certifications from the Michigan Department of Education, provided you meet other eligibility criteria set by the state.

-When it comes to tuition, master’s degree students pay $755.50 per credit hour.
-This works out to around $18,858 for Michigan residents, or $37,056 for non-residents and international students who pay a higher rate.
+When it comes to tuition, master’s degree students pay $933 per credit hour.
 The average amount of financial aid awarded stands at around $11,500, which is a little above average.

 Brooklyn College